-Exodus Cry has used previous film productions to lobby UK and other parliamentarians for legislation against sex work.
+Exodus Cry has used previous film productions to lobby parliamentarians in the UK and elsewhere for legislation against sex work.
 Its goals include ‘shifting culture’ and ‘changing laws’.

-But Liberated’s links to these groups, their missions and positions on sexuality, are not disclosed on Netflix.
+But the film’s links to these groups, their missions and positions on sexuality are not disclosed on Netflix.
 They’re not made clear within the film itself, nor have they been clear to all attendees of film screenings, many of which have been organised on university campuses.

 “They didn’t tell us anything about their links to any religious organisation,” said Helen Kennedy, head of media at the University of Brighton, which hosted a screening in May.
 “I had no indication that the individuals had any kind of extreme anti-abortion, anti-LGBTQI rights, anti-comprehensive sexuality education views.”

-“The lack of transparency in this whole operation is deeply concerning,” said Cole Parke at the Political Research Associates (PRA) thinktank in Massachusetts, who accused these groups of an approach that “excludes and denies the humanity of LGBTQ people.”
+“The lack of transparency in this whole operation is deeply concerning,” said Cole Parke from the Political Research Associates (PRA) think tank in Massachusetts, who accused these groups of an approach that “excludes and denies the humanity of LGBTQ people”.

 “Glossing over a Christian fundamentalist agenda with popular media formats and then painting it as an innocuous attempt at constructive cultural critique and discourse is both disingenuous and dangerous,” Parke warned.

 “Media makers who seek to maintain a degree of integrity in their work have an obligation to be transparent about who they are and what's motivating them.”

 ‘The lack of transparency in this whole operation is deeply concerning’